 - Speaking of lobster rolls, try the incredible Brown Butter Lobster Roll at Eventide Oyster Co.

-- While you are there, also try the lobster stew, creamy with sweet potatoes.
+- While there, try the lobster stew, creamy with sweet potatoes.

 - Visit Monjoy Hill and walk the Eastern Promenade, a 2-mile crushed gravel walk along Casco Bay.
 This neighborhood has an arty, eclectic vibe.

 - While in Monjoy, walk through the East Cemetery– the oldest historical site in town.
-Especially interesting (at least for those of us that think cemeteries are very cool), is the Dead House, a building used to hold bodies in the winter waiting for the spring thaw.
-Sounds like the perfect set-up for a horror movie to me, and Steven King doesn’t live that far away..
+Especially impressive (at least for those of us that think cemeteries are very cool), is the Dead House, a building used to hold bodies in the winter waiting for the spring thaw.
+It sounds like the perfect set-up for a horror movie to me, and Steven King doesn’t live that far away.
 If you like cemeteries, have you visited the ones in New Orleans?